 On July 30, 2020, David Epstein shared lessons from cutting edge research on both unexpected opportunities and invisible pitfalls in times of crisis.

 On June 15, 2020, during a CTDO Next working session, members consulted one of their own about how to create a framework to maximize virtual learning.

 Based on the ATD Research report, 2019 Trends in Global Talent Development, these presentation slides examine how TD practices differ around the world.

-The 2021 State of Sales Training examines the formal training organizations provide for salespeople.
-Based on a survey of sales enablement, sales leadership, and talent development professionals, the report provides data that will aid readers in benchmarking their own organizations sales training expenditures and activities against those of other organizations.
+The 2021 State of Healthcare Training examines the training activities of US healthcare organizations.
+Based on a survey of talent development professionals working in healthcare, the report provides data that will aid readers in benchmarking their own organizations healthcare training expenditures and activities against those of other organizations.